chriszc97/Follow-My-Dot/README.md

-# Praject-Snake
+# Follow-My-Dot
-# Date: 12/18/2021 #
+# Date: 11/23/2021 #
 ### By: Chris Zeas
 ##### [Github |](https://github.com/chriszc97) [Linkedin | ](https://www.linkedin.com/in/christopher-zeas-8929691b1/) [ Website |]() [ Facebook]()
 ***
 ### ***Description***
-My snake project is a simulation of the original snake game, where a player continues to play until the head touches the body.
-This game is being made because personally I use to love playing snake as kid and want to re make it.
+Follow my dot game is a simple game.
+All it takes is to reach ten points and you win.
+Direct the "snake" (the box with the "x") with your arrow keys and make it so that the X reaches the dot div.
+You ar
 ### ***Technologies Used***
 * Technology 1
 * Technology 2